gwierzchowski/datconv/DESCR.rst

 There may be different types of records (i.e. every record has attribute called record type).
-Each record may contain different number and kind of data (have different internal structure) even among records of the same type.
+Each record may contain different number and kind of data (has different internal structure) even among records of the same type.

 Program has modular architecture with following swichable compoments: